Java vs. JavaScript: What's the Difference?

 History of JavaScript

-JavaScript was created in 10 days by Netscape employee Brendan Eich.
+Netscape employee Brendan Eich created JavaScript in 10 days.
 Released in September of 1995, the language was part of the beta for the Netscape Navigator web browser.
 It was first called Mocha, then LiveScript, and three months later the official name changed to JavaScript upon Navigator’s official release.

 Placeholder